waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

 :::danger
 You can not resubmit the plugin to ECR with the same version number again.
 :::
-- So think about how you change it every time you resubmit to ERC and make your style of versioning.
+- So think about how you change it every time you resubmit to ERC and make your style of versioning. :thinking_face:
-- I use _'vx.y.m.d'_ e.g. _'v0.23.3.4'_ but then I can only have 1 version a day, so now I am thinking of adding an incremental integer to it (I am not sure if that's a great idea :thinking_face:)
+- I use _'vx.y.m.d'_ e.g. _'v0.23.3.4'_ but then I can only have 1 version a day, so now I am thinking of adding an incremental integer to it.

 ### After ECR registry test (generally not required)
 1. Generally successfully tested plugins just work.
 However, in case they are failing in the scheduled jobs after running for a while or after successfully running in the above tests, do the following.